Erasmus House: Work cabinet

 A room overlooking the garden, which was Erasmus's study.
 A seat and writing desk recreate the atmosphere of the time.
-The work table is not that of Erasmus since the latter wrote standing on a lectern or dictated a lot of his texts to famulis (i.e. secretaries).
-A series of portraits of the humanist have been collected there, including famous paintings by Quentin Matsys, Hans Holbein and Albrecht Dürer.
-Erasmus's correspondence shows that he was in contact with the great personalities of his time: Thomas More, Francis I, Charles V, and Martin Luther, to name a few.
+The work table is not that of Erasmus since the latter wrote standing on a lectern or dictated a lot of his texts to famuli (i.e. secretaries).
+A series of portraits of the humanist have been collected there, including paintings by Quentin Matsys, Hans Holbein and Albrecht Dürer.
+Erasmus's correspondence shows that he was in contact with the personalities of his time: Thomas More, Francis I, Charles V, and Martin Luther, to name a few.

 Renaissance Room

 The Renaissance Room, lined with Córdoba leather with gold leaf prints, is adorned with Flemish school paintings of the 15th and 16th centuries, such as ones by Hieronymus Bosch, Quentin Matsys, and Pieter Huys.
 In the middle of the ceiling hangs an impressive wrought iron chandelier.
-The space between the windows of the room has been gradually reduced in order to give the room an appearance of perspective (clearly visible from the outside).
+The space between the room's windows has been gradually reduced in order to give the room an appearance of perspective (clearly visible from the outside).

 White Room

 The large upstairs room, called the "White Room" or "Frescoes Room", now painted purple, may have been the dining room.
 The original editions of Erasmus's books, arranged according to the printers to whom they had been entrusted, were displayed there in showcases.
 They have now been replaced with copies.
 The first showcase exhibits numerous editions and translations of In Praise of Folly, the second one editions of the Colloquies.
 Another showcase contains books redacted by ecclesiastical censorship.
-Using the three classical languages in some of his writings (Latin, Greek and Hebrew) Erasmus worked with the best printers of his time, including Johann Froben of Basel, and personally revised the printing proofs.
+Using the three classical languages in some of his writings (Latin, Greek and Hebrew), Erasmus worked with the best printers of his time, including Johann Froben of Basel, Switzerland, and personally revised the printing proofs.
 An imposing Flemish copper chandelier with a double row of lights also hung in the middle of the room.
 Pieces of frescoes, which probably lined the top of the room, have also been saved.